Mike Cottrell School of Business

 All courses required for each major and for the minor are taught on the main North Georgia College & State University campus in Dahlonega.
 Business courses required in Area F and in the Common Professional Component are offered each semester.
 Courses specific to the major are offered at least once each year, and most majors include courses that must be taken in an established sequence.
 Students are expected to consult the long-range schedule and establish a logical sequence of courses that will allow them to complete prerequisites prior to the time that advanced courses are taught.

 Many 3000- and 4000-level courses required for the BBA are taught in the evening on the Gainesville State College campus.
 Students must be admitted to North Georgia College & State University to take these classes.
-Courses in the Common Professional Component and 3000-level accounting courses are offered on the Gainesville State College campus at least once a year; and other 3000- and 4000-level courses required for a BBA degree are offered on an every other year basis.
+Courses in the Common Professional Component and 3000-level accounting courses are offered on the Gainesville State College campus at least once a year; and most other 3000- and 4000-level courses required for a BBA degree are offered on an every other year basis.
 Part-time students who have completed an Associate of Arts degree in Business Administration, or the equivalent, can complete the BBA program on the Gainesville campus.
 A faculty member from North Georgia is available to advise students on the Gainesville State College campus.

 In addition to meeting the requirements specified under Academic Regulations for all degrees, candidates for the Bachelor of Business Administration degree must